stylextv/gsigns/README.md

 ## Map Sending

-Instead of sending a giant packet that holds the entire map data each time the sign is updated, the map data is send once to the player as he walks up to the sign.
-After that custom entity metadata packets for the item frames are send that tell the client which of the maps it received earlier needs to be displayed.
-The sending of the maps is also optimized as the images are not being rendered onto the map via MapCanvas#drawImage which would use the very slow MapPalette#matchColor function.
-Rather the r, g and b values will be pre converted into the corresponding byte colors which will then be put into the map packet:
+Instead of sending a huge packet containing all the map data every time the sign is updated, the map data is sent once to the player as he approaches the sign.
+Custom entity metadata packets are then sent for the item frames, telling the client which of the previously received maps must be displayed.
+Sending the maps is also optimized because the images are not rendered to the map via MapCanvas#drawImage, which would use the very slow MapPalette#matchColor function.
+Instead, the r, g and b values are pre-converted to the corresponding byte colors, which are then transferred to the map packet:
 ```java
 PacketPlayOutMap packet = new PacketPlayOutMap(mapId, (byte) 0, false, false, new ArrayList<>(), bytes, 0, 0, 128, 128);
 ```